 Feature-laden looper pedal offering 3 hrs of loop time, storage for 99 presets, built-in drum machine, AUX in & more.
 Slightly higher price tag, and less simplicity than the Ditto.
 Fantastic choice if you demand more of your looper in a compact package.

 Unparalled looping features for the price.
 From computer connectivity, stereo output, click tracks, reverse playback and more this looper has it all at with solid build quality.
 Expandable memory also gives you virtually unlimited CD-quality audio recording.

-Often cited as the best looper under $100, the G1on is also a multi-FX unit.
+A looper AND multi-FX unit.
 Remarkably pristine sound given its very budget-friendly price.
 30 secs of loop time is limiting, but you can combine loops with any of the choice on-board fx & drums, for instant "one-(wo)man-band" status.

 Gives you 24 minutes of recording time plus a whole host of other features.
 Excellent looper with expandable memory that comes with hundreds of presets, effects, and backing tracks making it stand out as an ideal practice tool.

 If play acoustic or electric guitar, a looper pedal may prove to be one of the most valuable music purchases that you ever make.
 Loopers can help you practice technique by slowing down or speeding up pieces of songs you are trying to master, help you create elaborate layers to build songs like Ed Sheeran or Damien Rice, or used limitedly as an effect for sonic backdrops.
 Whether you plan on using your looper alone to practice in your bedroom with an acoustic guitar or in a live performance with an electric and a full band, these are the best loopers pedals on the market.

 The 8 Best Looper Pedals